zbalkan/zbalkan.github.io/_posts/2025-04-22-wazuh-duckdb-threat-hunting.md

 In Wazuh, all events are processed by the `wazuh-analysisd` daemon, which acts like a tee command — it splits output to multiple files:

+In your `ossec.conf`, if you have `<logall>yes<\logall>`, it means you are getting logs as plain text.
+- `/var/ossec/logs/archives/archives.log`: All decoded events — whether they triggered a rule or not
+- `/var/ossec/logs/alerts/alerts.log`: Events that matched a rule above a configurable priority threshold

+In your `ossec.conf`, if you have `<logall_json>yes<\logall_json>`, it means you are getting logs in JSON lines format.
 - `/var/ossec/logs/archives/archives.json`: All decoded events — whether they triggered a rule or not
 - `/var/ossec/logs/alerts/alerts.json`: Events that matched a rule above a configurable priority threshold

+> First of all, we have an assumption hat you use JSON logs for archive.
+If you do not have `<logall_json>yes<\logall_json>` set, the rest is not helpful for you.
+Neither DuckDB nor Wazuh Indexer can help there.
+This is a strict requirement.

-Organizations commonly rotate and compress these logs into `.json.gz` files for storage and retention.
+Organizations commonly rotate and compress these logs into `.log.gz` or `.json.gz` files for storage and retention.
 This creates two common approaches to historical access:

 ### Option 1: Push Archives to Wazuh Indexer (OpenSearch)

 - Supports fast indexed search, dashboards, and alerting
 - Integrates natively with the Wazuh dashboard

-**Tradeoff:** High storage cost — archived `.json.gz` files are often only ~14% the size of equivalent indexed data.
+**Tradeoff:** High storage cost — compressed log files are often only ~14% the size of equivalent indexed data.
 At scale, this becomes a cost bottleneck.

 ### Option 2: Store Compressed Logs and Search as Needed

 - Storage efficient
 - Requires no ingestion infrastructure

 **Tradeoff:** Poor searchability.
-Teams are stuck using `zgrep`, `jq`, or ad hoc scripting to find events.
+Teams are stuck using `zgrep`, `zcat` + `grep`, `jq`, or ad hoc scripting to find events.

 ---